aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ### Prerequisites

-For successful deployment, you should have the following in place:
+For successful deployment of guidance code, you should have the following in place:

 1. Active AWS accounts.